 This means that when you write your Will with A.D.E Wills, you can expect the same high quality of service on your Spanish, Malaysian and any other foreign assets you may own, as you would expect from us on your UK property and assets.

-If you own Spanish or Malaysian assets, or any other foreign property, please contact Edward on 07368 526296 or email@example.com to get started and finished on writing your Will.
+If you own Spanish or Malaysian assets, or any other foreign property, please contact us on 01865 507174 or email us at firstname.lastname@example.org to get started and finished on writing your Will.